mvquinta/mvquinta/README.md

 ✨ I'm Miguel Quinta, a Frontend Developer and a curious one about mobile.
 Former 3D Artist, I embraced a career change looking to fulfill both my personal and professional needs.
 Been running alongside different technologies all my life.
 Now, as a developer, I live among them.

-I'm currently working as a Frontend Developer developing with different tech stacks.
+I'm currently working as a Frontend Developer working with different tech stacks.
 Growing everyday, I'm giving steady steps in merging all my new knowledge and experience into being a more solid developer.

 Being self-taught I am constantly practicing and, over the past few months, I've built along the way, [1+Pomodoro](https://onemorepomodoro.netlify.app/) (Web App) and [1+Password](https://play.google.com/store/apps/details?id=com.mvqdev.onemorepassword) (Android App).